Isolated-/xgsd-cli/README.md

   -n, --name=<value>           name to print
-  -p, --plain                  run in plain mode (no colours) -w, --watch                  watch for changes (streams logs to console) -e, --workflow               used for multiple workflows per project/npm package
+  -p, --plain                  run in plain mode (no colours) -w, --watch                  watch for changes (streams logs to console)

 GLOBAL FLAGS
   --json  Format output as json.